lico27/password-generator/README.md

 TBC

 ### Usage
-The webpage can be viewed at https://lico27.github.io/password-generator and the JavaScript can be viewed in the repository, currently at /starter/index.js.
+The webpage can be viewed at https://lico27.github.io/password-generator and the JavaScript can be viewed in the repository at script.js.

 ### Screenshot
 TBC